ACTION PARTIES: SECOND EDITION

 Trash I Made

 An invitation to visitors to create art from trash and recycled materials such as artboards, promoting conversations about the amount of personal waste accumulated each day and what can be done to protect the environment.
-Creating and sharing knowledge at the same time, visitors will be able to bring their creations home.
+Creating and sharing knowledge at the same time, visitors were able to bring their creations home.

 SIAPA AKU//AKU SIAPA

 Examining gender roles in our patriarchal society, Ila references sewing and embroidery that is perceived as a feminine activity and juxtaposes it against the body in a violent manner.
-Sewing Malay phrases into her palms, she confronts the audience about notions of sexism and stereotypes.
+Sewing Malay phrases into her palms, she confronts the audience about notions of identity and stereotypes.

 This work explores our relationship with local food and our desires for the perfect looks, lifestyles and standards.
 Food is photographed in ways that emphasize perfection in a cold and unsettling manner – surgical, futuristic and meticulously arranged.
 Each photo shows a local dish that is distorted, with the original food items placed beside their mutated versions.